 The French also tried to prevent publicity of the results.
 But Spurrier had invited a reporter for Time magazine to the event.
 That person, George Taber, revealed the results to the world.

 This outraged the French wine industry.
 So it banned Spurrier from the nation’s prestige wine-tasting tour.
 That was punishment for the damage his Judgement of Paris did to France’s former image of superiority.4 Some French even vented their hostility toward American vintners.
 People fire-bombed a store that dared to sell American wine.

 II.
-Ignored Tastings Before the Judgement of Paris
+Ignored Tastings Before the Wine Tasting of 1976

 The New York Times reported that several earlier tastings had occurred in the U.S. And that California Chardonnays beat their French rivals.
 One such tasting occurred in New York just six months before the Judgement of Paris.